Travel Tuesday: Paso Robles Uncorked

 Bodegas Paso Robles [downtown tasting room] Some outstanding Spanish wines, I highly recommend giving a swirl, don't doubt this tip.

 Lone Madrone: Their Tannat is among my favorite wines being offered, along with their outstanding 2006 Bolla, a 100% Nebbiolo.
-Tablas Creek and LM share the same winemaker.
+Note: Tablas Creek and LM share the same winemaker.
+This tasting room is not to be missed.

 Calcareous: Driving up [the long and winding road] to the tasting room, leaves little doubt about where winery got its name.
 Again the views from this winery are quite stunning, and you'll love Syrah and Grenache.